 Clothing that is very full-cut or flows away from the body needs to be balanced.
 To keep from looking costume-like, balance these pieces with items that lay closer to the body.
 Trapeze tops pair best with skinny-cut pants.
 The chunkiness of block heels becomes easier to pull off when worn with pants that show off the shape of your leg.
 Cocoon coats should be paired with slim knit tops that hug your curves and skinny pants.

 This look is all about being modern, so keep the frilly accessories at home, please!
 Bags and shoes should be solid colored and have clean lines.
 Jewelry should not be too ornate or fussy.

 3. Keep your Look Coherent

-This new look in fashion won’t be going anywhere soon, so why not try it out?
-Armed with the tips above you’ll be ready to take on the modern look in a fierce way that’s age-appropriate to boot.
-And in ten year’s time, you just might look back and remember that trapeze top as fondly as you do your ’70s flares!
+This new fashion look won’t be going anywhere soon, so why not try it out?
+Armed with the tips above, you’ll be ready to take on the modern look in a fierce way that’s age-appropriate to boot.
+And in ten years, you might look back and remember that trapeze top as fondly as you do your ’70s flares!